marc136/snowpack-plugin-elm/README.md

 {
   "verbose": false,
-  // When to enable Elm's time-traveling debugger "debugger": "dev" // One of "never", "dev" (only on `snowpack dev`) or "always" }
+  // When to enable Elm's time-traveling debugger "debugger": "dev", // One of "never", "dev" (only on `snowpack dev`) or "always" "optimize": "build", // One of "never", "build" (only on `snowpack build`) or "always }
 ```

+Note: The Elm `debugger` needs information that is stripped away when using `optimize`, so a setting like `{ "debugger": "always", "optimize": "build" }` would fail and is rejected by the plugin.
+If you want to e.g. have a build with an enabled debugger, you need to use `{ "debugger": "always", "optimize": "never" }`.

 ### Add the plugin to a Snowpack project